Referral Partners Are Not All Created Equal

 So, while it’s tempting to chase numbers, remember that quality referrals often trump quantity when building solid and lasting partnerships.

-Best Practice #3: Beyond the 10% Fee – Build Stronger Relationships
+Best Practice #3: Beyond the 10% Fee – Present a United Front

 As I mentioned above, Erin and I see clients make another mistake — they think of a partner only in terms of exchanging the industry standard 10% fee.